AJCodeCat/SQL-Module-Project/starting_with_data.md

-Question 1: What products got the most pageviews?
+Question 1: Which products received the most pageviews?

 SQL Queries:

 SELECT SUM(al.pageviews), sr.productname

 FROM all_sessions al

 JOIN sales_report sr USING(productsku)

 WHERE al.pageviews IS NOT NULL

 GROUP BY sr.productname

 ORDER BY SUM(al.pageviews) DESC

 Answer: